SushiLab/IMB_Amplicon_Pipeline/README.md

 #### Estimating Parameters

-In order to set the appropriate user parameters in the script, we will run `estimate_parameters.py`, which will create a file called `estimated_parameters.txt` as shown in the Parameters section below.
+In order to set the appropriate user parameters in the script, we will run `estimate_parameters.py`, which will create a file called `estimated_parameters.txt` as shown in the Parameters section below. **Note that estimating parameters currently only works with paired-end reads.**

 ##### Primer Pairs